 Once you are accepted as a non-degree international student, below are some steps you need to follow to start your advising:

 - Create an AUC email here

 - Check the class schedule.
 This step is essential for your advising.
-Course descriptions are available in the AUC course catalog.
+Course descriptions are available on the undergraduate programs and graduate programs pages.
 Email the Office of International Programs and Services (IPSO) at firstname.lastname@example.org to request a course syllabus

 - Complete your Preliminary Course Planning Form (PCP) here

 Undergraduate Students: For fall and spring semesters, it is mandatory to fill in five courses and at least three alternative courses on your PCP form.
 For the summer semester, only fill in two courses and at least two alternative courses.
 1000-2000-3000-4000 are undergraduate-level courses.